 * * *

 Income-driven repayment (IDR) plans can be a huge help if you’re struggling to make your student loan payments.
 They can lower your monthly payments according to your income, stretching them out over 20 or 25 years.
 But these plans aren’t set-it-and-forget-it — the government requires you to recertify your income-based repayment or other IDR plan annually.

-Below, find out how to recertify your income-driven repayment plan application and see what you need to know about the renewal process.
+Here are the step to recertify your IDR plan application, whether electronically or on paper, and what you need to know about the income-driven repayment plan renewal process:

-Regardless of which IDR plan you currently have, you must provide your loan servicer with your updated income documentation and family status each year.
-Even if your income and household information is exactly the same, you still have to recertify your IDR plan annually.
+Regardless of which IDR plan you have, you must provide your loan servicer with your updated income documentation and family status each year for recertification, even if your income and household information are the same.

 The IDR recertification form requires you to submit the following information:

-- Type of request: Under the type of request, check that you are recertifying your loans rather than filing a new application.
+- Type of request: Check that you are recertifying your loans rather than filing a new application.

 - Family size: If you have children or are expecting a child, add the appropriate number of kids to the form.

 - Your spouse’s information: The form will prompt you to enter your marital status and whether your spouse has federal loans.